williaz/TechRefresher/Effective_Java_3.md

 untrusted parties.
 - defensive copy may be replaced by documentation outlining

+### Item 51: Design method signatures carefully
+- Choose method names carefully.
+  - standard naming conventions
+  - consistent with other names in the same package
+  - consistent with the broader consensus, where it exists
+  - Avoid long method names.
+- Don’t go overboard in providing convenience methods.
+  - provide a fully functional method
+- Avoid long parameter lists.
+  - Aim for four parameters or fewer.
+  - Long sequences of identically typed parameters are especially harmful.
+  - techniques:
+    - break the method up into multiple methods
+    - create helper classes(static member classes) to hold groups of parameters.
+    - Builder pattern, especially if some of them are optional
+- For parameter types, favor interfaces over classes
+- Prefer two-element enum types to boolean parameters

 ### Item 57: Minimize the scope of local variables